DraagrenKirneh/TOML/README.md

 ```

 ## Extensions
-This package includes an extended TOML parser that supports table referencing and `nil` value types.
+This package includes an extended TOML parser that supports table referencing, `nil` value, and ' in multiline literals.

 ```
 [palette]